 Something to remember is that while managers are leaders of others, they are also employees of the same company.
 Together, managers and their direct reports are working toward the same goals and objectives.
 This is more easily and more effectively achieved when managers receive feedback on how they can become a better leader.
 The effort they put into self-improvement can be quite contagious.

 How does your leadership stack up?
-Managers, take the self-care quiz and assess your leadership.
+Managers, take the self-care quiz and access our free leadership course.